AUMAG/ausankey/doc/index.md

-# The auSankey package for Python
+# The ausankey package for Python

 ## Introduction